 Chuugokugo wa seichou gengo desu.

-I love listening to songs in Italian.
+I love listening to music in Italian.

 イタリア語の音楽を聴くのが大好きです。